Actinic Keratosis (AK)

 “Most cases of AK can and should be treated by a general dermatologist,” says Dr. Christensen.
 “Every exception to the rule, every case that goes a little wrong or patient that doesn't respond in a typical way to the standard therapies—those are the patients that we see the most."

 "We also have the knowledge and experience to recognize that a patient may respond better to a different, nonstandard type of treatment,” Dr. Christensen says, “including combination therapy or surgical treatment when appropriate.”
+The goal is not only to clear up existing AK, but to reduce the risk of skin cancer in the future.

-“We know that continued sun exposure causes more AK to develop, and we know that regular use of sunblock can cause many AK to regress or disappear,” he says.
+“We know that continued sun exposure causes more AK to develop, and we know that regular use of sunblock can cause many AKs to regress or disappear,” he says.
 “Even if you have had a lot of sun damage over the years, it’s never too late to help your skin in the fight against skin cancer.”